webpack/webpack/CONTRIBUTING.md

 ## Join the development

-- Before you join development, please [set up the project](./_SETUP.md) on your local machine, run it and go through the application completely.
+- Before you join the development, please [set up the project](./_SETUP.md) on your local machine, run it and go through the application completely.
 Use any command you can find and see what it does.
 Explore.

   > Don't worry ...
 Nothing will happen to the project or to you due to the exploring.
-Only thing that will happen is, you'll be more familiar with what is where and might even get some cool ideas on how to improve various aspects of the project.
+The only thing that will happen is, you'll be more familiar with what is where and might even get some cool ideas on how to improve various aspects of the project.

 - If you would like to work on an issue, drop in a comment at the issue.
 If it is already assigned to someone, but there is no sign of any work being done, please feel free to drop in a comment so that the issue can be assigned to you if the previous assignee has dropped it entirely.